 Namibia got her independence in 1990.
 It is, therefore, quite a new nation.
 Unlike many new nations, however, there has been little political violence in Namibia, thanks to its democratic government.
 Even street demonstrations are rare.

 Namibia is so huge and so under-populated.
 It has the second-lowest population density of any sovereign nation in the world after Mongolia.
 Namibia has 2.2 million inhabitants as reported in 2017.
-This means therefore that there were on average 3.08 people per square kilometre.
+This means therefore that there were on average 3.08 people per square kilometer.
 Now that’s sparse.

 If we turn to crime, according to the UK Government, the capital has seen an increase in crime in recent years.
 More than two-fifths of crimes reported occur in Windhoek, in fact, most of which are burglaries, assaults and robberies.